Distributed Sparse Linear Regression under Communication Constraints: Distributed sparse regression with restricted communication

-Various adaptations of Algorithm \ref{alg:count_votes} are possible and may offer better performance.
-One example is a top $L$ algorithm where each machine sends to the center the indices of the $L$ largest entries of $|\hat\xi^m|$, for some parameter $K\leq L \ll d$.
+Several modifications of Algorithm \ref{alg:count_votes} may offer improved performance.
+One variant is a top $L$ algorithm where each machine sends to the center the indices of the $L$ largest entries of $|\hat\xi^m|$, for some $K\leq L \ll d$.
 A similar approach was proposed in \citet{amiraz2022distributed} for the simpler problem of sparse normal means estimation.
 One advantage of this variant is that its communication per machine is fixed and known a priori $O(L \ln d)$.
 This is in contrast to the above thresholding based scheme, whose communication per machine is random.

-A different variant is to use sums of signs to estimate the support.
-Here machines send both the indices corresponding to the largest entries in $|\hat{\xi}^m|$ and their signs.
-Hence, in step 5 of Algorithm \ref{alg:count_votes} the message sent by machine $m$ is